Creating Your Project

 Step 2: Download the Carbon QuickStart Files

-Download the Carbon QuickStart files from the Carbon QuickStart Repository and place them inside the Carbon Server folder.
+Download from the Carbon QuickStart Repository and place contents in Carbon Server

 Step 3: Update Carbon